From the very start, as a beginner in fishkeeping, I’ve always had my eyes wide open for new compelling swimming pet buddies.

 They like planted aquariums with gravel, rocks, and driftwood.

-I’ve set a tank with a school of 8 Roseline sharks and Discus, and a while back I had seen these in a tank peacefully shared with angelfish.
+I’ve set a tank with a school of 8 Roseline sharks that peacefully shared it with angelfish.

 The Roseline Torpedo shark is an endangered species, so when purchasing, make sure the ones you get are actually fish tank raised, and not wild-caught.